passlock-dev/passkeys/.github/README.md

 const principal = await passlock.fetchPrincipal({ token })

 // get the user id
-console.log(principal.subject.id)
+console.log(principal.user.id)
 ```

-Link the `subject.id` with a user entity in your own database, similar to the way you might link a user's Facebook or Google id.
+Link the `user.id` with a user entity in your own database, similar to the way you might link a user's Facebook or Google id.
 This could be as simple as an additional (indexed) column on your user table.

 ### Using other (non Node) backends